 We a very friendly and caring school community, and our pupils are used to receiving new classmates.

-In case a student leaves the school, the fee is not refundable nor can it be transferred to another student.
-For additional information concerning the entrance fee or payment schedules, please contact our General Administrator, Mrs Monica Puyó, at email@example.com
+In case a student is withdrawn from the school, the fee is not refundable nor can it be transferred to another student.
+For additional information concerning the entrance fee or payment schedule, please contact our General Administrator, Mrs. Monica Puyó, at email@example.com or firstname.lastname@example.org

 The annual tuition fees include: